-^{} Contains a concept design
+Contains a concept design

-- bioretention system
+pervious pavement

+planter box

-- drainage area
+drainage area

-- property line
+property line

-- 2015 Aerial: NJOIT, OGIS
+2015 Aerial: NJOIT, OGIS

-Two bioretention systems are proposed to infiltrate the water from the sloped lawn and a disconnected downspout.
+Parking spaces located in the south section of the parking lot can be replaced with pervious pavement to capture and infiltrate stormwater.
+Downspouts at Annie's Deli can be disconnected and directed into downspout planter boxes to capture and filter rooftop runoff.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.